vberlier/mudkip/README.md

 ## Getting started

-After installing the package, no need to run `sphinx-quickstart` or to configure anything, you can immediatly run the `develop` command and start writing docs.
+After installing the package, no need to run `sphinx-quickstart` or to configure anything, you can run the `develop` command right away and start writing docs.

 ```bash
 $ mudkip develop